jarves/jarves/Resources/doc/create-a-theme.md

 If you don't want to use the bundle editor, you can create the configuration file yourself.

 Jarves configuration files are located usually at `src/AppBundle/Resources/config/jarves.*.xml`.
-All files with this pattern is automatically loaded and merged, parsed and read by Jarves/Configuration classes (for example `Jarves/Configuration/Theme.php`).
+All files with this pattern are automatically loaded, merged and parsed by Jarves/Configuration classes (for example `Jarves/Configuration/Theme.php`).

 The bundle editor uses for theme settings the file `src/AppBundle/Resources/config/jarves.themes.xml`, so we should (but not a must) do the same.

 > __Pro tip__: If you choose a different name like `jarves.xml`, you can do that.
 The bundle editor is able to detect where `<themes>` has been configured and uses the detected file for further adjustments.

 So, enough talked.
-Here is the file:
+Here is the file.

+`src/AppBundle/Resources/config/jarves.themes.xml`:

 ```xml
 <config>